pmelchior/usrp-sciprog/day1/checklist.md

-# Day 1 to-do checklist.
+# Day 1 checklist

 Everyone should be able to do the following by the end of today:

 1. Choose a department computer for the summer, and log on to it.

 2. Do the following from from a terminal (on both laptop and desktop, if, e.g., you are running Windows):
  * Create a new directory